 Globalised software product has become the demand of market.
-To deliver a quality globalised software product, globalisation testing is performed.
-The main target of globalisation testing is to verify that the software product is good to use in different regions of the world, for people belonging to different cultures and speaking different languages.
+To deliver a quality globalized software product, globalisation testing is performed.
+The main target of globalization testing is to verify that the software product is good to use in different regions of the world, for people belonging to different cultures and speaking different languages.
 Keeping these differences in mind, we put emphasis on the various internationalization aspects of the globalised product such as language, time , date format, currency and input types.

-Have you performed globalisation testing for your product?
+Have you performed globalization testing for your product?
 What were the challenges that you faced?
 What key elements did you focus in your globalisation testing approach?
 Do share your experience and let the knowledge spread.

 Join 60,000+ Subscribers